fbpx

 Some additional materials fees and supply purchases may apply and will be listed in the course description.

-• Multiple class discount: $20 off for each additional class
+• Multiple course discount: $20 off for each additional course

 • Sibling discount: $20 – Siblings enrolled in the same session will receive $20 off each student’s total tuition